DmitryBaranovskiy/raphael/README.markdown

 ## What is it?

 Raphaël is a small JavaScript library that should simplify your work with vector graphics on the web.
-In case you want to create your own specific chart or image crop-n-rotate widget, you can simply achieve it with this library.
+If you want to create your own specific chart or image crop and rotate widget, for example, you can achieve it simply and easily with this library.

-Raphaël uses SVG and VML as a base for graphics creation.
-Because of that every created object is a DOM object so you can attach JavaScript event handlers or modify objects later.
-Raphaël’s goal is to provide an adapter that will make drawing cross-browser and easy.
-Currently library supports Firefox 3.0+, Safari 3.0+, Opera 9.5+ and Internet Explorer 6.0+.
+Raphaël uses the SVG W3C Recommendation and VML (mostly equivalent Internet Explorer implementation) as a base for creating graphics.
+This means every graphical object you create is also a DOM object, so you can attach JavaScript event handlers or modify them later.
+Raphaël’s goal is to provide an adapter that will make drawing vector art (similar to Flash) compatible cross-browser and easy.

+Raphaël currently supports Firefox 3.0+, Safari 3.0+, Opera 9.5+ and Internet Explorer 6.0+.

 ## How to use it?

-Download and include raphael.js into your HTML page, then use it as simply as:
+Download and include ‘raphael.js’ (or, ‘raphael-packed.js’ for a minimized version) into your HTML page.
+When it’s loaded, use it as simply as:

     // Creates canvas 320 × 200 at 10, 50
     var paper = Raphael(10, 50, 320, 200);